Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Flowers of Friendship for the Inkin’ Krew Blog Hop
+Simply Zinnia for the Inkin’ Krew Blog Hop

-Good morning!
-Welcome to the April Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “For the Ladies/Girls” and I used the sweet Stampin’ Up!
-Flowers of Friendship stamp set to make a simple Z-Fold Mother’s Day card.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the March Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “For the Ladies/Girls” and I finally got my Stampin’ Up!
+Simply Zinnia bundle and used it to make a Mother’s Day card.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 On With The Hop!
-Click on the Next Blog button to move forward to Karen Finkle’s project or click the Previous Blog button to move back to see the project that Mary Deatherage created.
+Click on the Next Blog button to move forward to Mary Deatherage’s project or click the Previous Blog button to move back to see the project that Ann Louise Fodgaard created.

 If you get lost along the way, here are the participants for the hop: